Varicose Veins

 How can I prevent varicose veins?

 Patients who have varicose veins are predisposed to developing them at birth.
 The best thing to do to manage them conservatively (in other words, without having any treatment) is to ensure that you get enough rest, eat a healthy diet, and keep your weight down.
 This will help your overall health, including your veins.
+Learn more about how to prevent varicose veins.

 Do you still need those veins?